 In this article, you will see a comprehensive guide to understanding employee rights in the UAE, according to current legislation.
 If you follow this simple guide, you will be able to work with more security and confidence in the country.
 All workers can exercise more calmly and ideally, if they know what their basic rights are.
 And not only that but also how to make them count.
-It is important to take into account that regardless of whether you are contracted with an agency temporarily, the conditions must be the same.
+It is important to take into account that regardless of whether you are contracted with an agency temporarily termed as temporary staffing services, the conditions must be the same.
 In addition, you can avoid problems or misunderstandings with the authorities or with your employer.

 What Are Employee Rights in the UAE?